ioannidisa/computer-forensics-project/README.md

 Once you have downloaded and saved the files, you can run the veritas.ps1 file in Powershell.
 Reports are saved to a folder called "Windows Artifact Reports" on the current users Desktop.

 # Contact
+If you have any questions regarding this repository please contact us through email:

 axi9993@g.rit.edu

 ja7185@g.rit.edu